rvennam/istio101/workshop/exercise-1/README.md

 You must already have an IBM account, with a cluster created or assigned to you as documented in the [previous step](../GETSTARTED.md).

 ## Connect to your cluster using the lab web shell (Cloud Shell)
 For this lab, a web shell is provided for you with all the necessary tools.
 Use this web shell to perform the tasks in this lab.
-If you are having problems with this web shell, you can use a local docker container and follow the instructions [here](https://github.com/rvennam/istio101/blob/docker-env/workshop/exercise-1/README.md) instead.

-1. Using Chrome or Firefox, go to the [Cloud Shell](https://workshop.shell.cloud.ibm.com/) and enter the passcode provided by the lab instructors.
+1. Using Chrome or Firefox, [**click here to launch Cloud Shell**](https://workshop.shell.cloud.ibm.com/) and enter the passcode provided by the lab instructors.
 Click Continue.

 1. Using the account drop down, choose the **IBM** account.